Help Wanted: An airbrush artist to save the summer

 Saturdays are the boardwalk’s prime time.
 An airbrush artist can make $2,000 in sales that day, compared to $800 any other day.

 Zarfati kept looking.
 Then he heard from a man he used to work with more than two decades ago.
 He was a bit older, in his 60s.
 He lived in Pennsylvania but could come out to the beach and live in his RV.
 They talked money.
 The worker could have struck almost any deal he wanted.
 He had the leverage.
 The artist last summer took a flat $30,000 fee, Zarfati said.
 The old man asked for 50 percent of the fee for the airbrush art.
-Zarafati would get the other 50 percent and money for the T-shirts.
+Zarfati would get the other 50 percent and money for the T-shirts.

 Zarfati figures he will end up paying his new artist more than last summer.